tlefko/XPS13-9350-Catalina/README.md

  - Congratulations, there really aren't any more steps that are required.
 Feel free to contact me with any questions.

 # Donations
-- if you feel I helped you and want to buy me a coffee lefkotyler@gmail.com
+- Send me a coffee lefkotyler@gmail.com